 There is plenty that retailers can do to encourage or enforce a 2m social distancing policy to help keep their customers and staff safe, even in smaller shops where this is more difficult to accomplish.

-Designating places for customers to stand when queuing is easy using social distancing floor stickers or social distancing tape.
+Designating places for customers to stand when queuing is easy using floor stickers.
 These products give people a specific place to stand which removes any room for confusion, and can be removed afterwards without causing any damage to the floor.
 They can also be used to turn aisles in shops into one-way routes, meaning that everyone in that aisle is moving in the same direction and reduces the need to squeeze past other customers.

 Some businesses such as Waitrose have appointed social distancing marshals whose job it is to remind people to keep the required distance from others.
 This will not be possible or necessary for all businesses, but for those who do choose to employ somebody to carry out this role, it is important to find the right person who will earn the respect of the customer while being able to communicate it a friendly and personable manner.